 2013.
 Windows 7 users must

 upgrade to SP1 to receive full support and to install any updates listed below.
-Also, Windows 7 has entered the "extended
+Also, extended support for most editions of

 |(MS16-007) [Win7 SP1 > fix2, fix3, fix4 & fix5] (3124901)||(MS16-013) [Win7 SP1] (3115858)|